Brett-Constantinoff/OpenGL-Ray-Tracing/README.md

-# Ray Tracing in One Weekend
+# Ray Tracing in OpenGL

 This project is intended for me to learn more about raytracing